 The queen of all museum gift shops is at the Victoria & Albert Museum in London.
-With a wide range of objects inspired by the museum's vast collection, it's possible to find walk out of the V&A dressed head to toe in a new clothes.
-Medieval embroidery kit?
-They've got it.
-Victorian bear head bottle opener?
-Of course!
-The V&A's shop is a trove of the unexpected.
-Best of all, they have an online shop, but don't look unless you feel like getting lost for an hour.
+With a wide range of objects inspired by the museum's vast collection, it's possible to find walk out of the V&A carrying a book on medieval embroidery or a Victorian bear head bottle opener as a keepsake.

-The MoMA Design Store is like a museum in which you can shop.
+The MoMA Design Store is like a museum where you can shop.
 The store is stocked with pieces that relate to the collection in some way or have a form or function that embody the very best design principles.
 There's an entire section for office furniture, another for dining and even sofa and chairs for your living room.
 A best seller for nearly 20 years is the sky umbrella, which will make you think of fine art and blue skies in the middle of a rainstorm.

-"Books, T-shirts, etc all celebrating unusual medical conditions, etc. Who doesn't want a plush of the Black Death microbe?
-A Cephalothorapagus glow-in-the-dark t-shirt?
+Who doesn't want a plush of the Black Death microbe?
+A Cephalothoracopagus glow-in-the-dark t-shirt?
 Books on Military Surgery and Victorian post-mortem mourning photography?
 Marble skull coasters?
-Day of the dead cork screws?"
+Day of the dead corkscrews?

-Sure, a rainy corny of northwest Spain is a little far off the beaten path, but you can still shop the Guggenheim Bilbao's gift shop online, especially if you want to dress like a modernist.
-Buy a felt cap that looks straight out of 1920s Barcelona, a Retro Automatic Mondaine watch and a hand painted Marta Larrañaga silk scarf.
-(No two are alike.)
+Heading to northwest Spain is a little far for a quick visit, but you can still shop the Guggenheim Bilbao's gift shop online, especially if you want to dress like a modernist.
+Buy a toy replica of a Le Mans racer fire-engine red, a Retro Automatic Mondaine watch and a hand-painted Marta Larrañaga silk scarf (no two are alike).

 If you love Gustav Klimt's portrait of Adele Bloch-Bauer, the painting that some call New York's Mona Lisa, be prepared to swoon.
 The Design Shop has an entire section devoted to Adele inspired gifts including an Egyptian eye brooch, a tube of lipstick that matches the shade shown on Adele's lips in the painting and a leather passport case stamped with Wiener Werkstätte design motifs.

-Right in the middle of Manhattan, the shop at the Museum of Arts & Design is as much of a destination as the museum itself.
-Set right on the first floor, museum admission is not required to access the shop.
-On sale are high quality, handmade works of art in wood, fiber and metal with a particularly strong emphasis on jewelry.
-Of course there are the requisite museum gift shop items like tote bags and key chains, but the real reason to visit the shop at MAD is to find truly unique, one-of-a-kind pieces that are themselves works of art.
+The Museum of Arts & Design shop is as much of a destination as the museum itself.
+Set on the first floor, museum admission is not required to access the store.
+On sale are high quality, handmade works of artin wood, fiber and metal with a particularly strong emphasis on jewelry.
+There are the requisite museum gift shop items like tote bags and key chains, but the real reason to visit the shop at MAD is to find truly unique, one-of-a-kind pieces that are themselves works of art.